 The game was originally released for arcades in 1984, before being ported to home systems.
 It had a sequel, Vigilante, released for arcades in 1988.
+It was the first in the Spartan X series of video games.

 Enemies include the huge number of Mr X's lowest form of help - The men dressed in purple who are bent on grabbing Thomas and causing as much damage as possible (when they do grab Thomas, his only hope becomes the age old kung fu move of waggling).
 There are also men dressed in blue who are a great shot with the old throwing knife.
 Other enemies include fire breathing dragons, glowing orbs that propel some sort of bullet, poisonous moths, small snakes and even smaller kung fu dwarves.